oracle-livelabs/apex/online-bookstore-app/3-enhance-home-page/enhance-home-page.md

 ## Task 2: Create Search Bar

-In this task, we will move the search facet to a homepage search item above the books.
+In this task, we will move the search facet to a homepage search item above the books region.

 1. Go back to the page designer, and in the left pane, right-click **Body** and select **Create Page Item**.